 If the trap is placed against a wall where there is evidence of a lot of mouse activity, the mice will encounter it as they scurry along.
 Mice dislike open spaces, so they tend to hug walls, which is why the trap should be placed close to a wall.
 When a mouse finds the trap it will also smell the bait.
 Peanut butter works well, and if a few small dabs are added to the entrance of the trap, the mouse will be more encouraged to go inside.

-The trap has two entrances, one at either side.
+The trap has one entrance.
 The mouse first has to scale a short set of steps, which take it to a tunnel.
 As the mouse goes down the tunnel, it will step on the first electronic plate, which will sense the mouse’s presence.
 As it then negotiates around two strategically placed bevels, it has to step on to the next plate in the kill chamber.

 At this point the bait is very close and the mouse is keenly going for it.
 However, as soon as it steps on to the second plate, it completes a circuit and the trap delivers a massive electric shock to the mouse, killing it almost instantly.